anynines/a9s-cli-v2/Development.md

 1. Deploy the documentation

 # Design Principles / Ideals
-* The CLI acts like a personal assistent who knows the a9s products and helps to use them more easily.
+* The CLI acts like a personal assistent who knows how to install and use certain Kubernetes extensions including a list of anynines products facilitating their use.
     * The CLI helps with installing a cluster.
     * The CLI helps with writing YAML manifests, e.g. so that users do not have to lookup attributes in the documentation.
 * The CLI should not need a tight synchronization with product releases.
     * The release of a new a8s Postgres version, for example, should be working with an existing CLI version.
 * Minimize the code owned in the CLI for achieving a specified goal.
     * The use of other CLI tools is preferred over implementing existing functionality again.
+Just like a human assistent would use existing tools to achieve a certain goal, so does the CLI.
+* Automation over documentation.
+    * If the CLI can do a task, the task should be automated instead of adding a paragraph to the documentation.
+        * Documentation is wonderful but the CLI can interact much better with the user than any documentation could.

 # Known Issues / Limitations
 * Currently releases are tested on MacOS and Linux.